Mayoralty of Eric Adams: Investigations into the Adams administration

 The indictment also notes that Turkish officials pressed a staffer for assurances that Adams would boycott 2022 commemorations of the Armenian Genocide Remembrance Day, in line with Turkey's official policy of Armenian genocide denial, and that Adams appeared to comply with the request.
 The indictment states:

 On April 21, 2022, the Turkish official messaged the Adams staffer, noting that Armenian Genocide Remembrance Day was approaching, and repeatedly asked the Adams staffer for assurances that Adams would not make any statement about the Armenian Genocide. … The Adams staffer confirmed that Adams would not make a statement about the Armenian Genocide.
 Adams did not make such a statement.

 He was arraigned in federal court on September 27, entering a plea of not guilty.
-The same day, U.S. RepresentativeJerry Nadler, the dean of the New York Democratic House delegation, called for Adams to resign.
+The same day, U.S. Representative Jerry Nadler, the dean of the New York Democratic House delegation, called for Adams to resign.
 As of September 2024, 15 Democratic state and local leaders have also called for his resignation.

-In response, Adams has said that the charges are "entirely false, based on lies," called for an immediate trial, and has vowed to fight the charges.
+In response, Adams said that the charges are "entirely false, based on lies," called for an immediate trial, and vowed to fight the charges.
 Adams claims the charges are retaliation for opposing the Biden administration's handling of the migrant crisis.
 On September 30, Adams sought dismissal of the bribery charge against him for being "extraordinarily vague" and arguing that it was brought by "zealous prosecutors."

 On February 10, 2025, the Department of Justice under President Trump instructed federal prosecutors to drop charges against Adams, citing concerns that the case had been affected by publicity and was interfering with his ability to govern.
 The memo directing this move, written by acting Deputy Attorney General Emil Bove, stated that the prosecution had limited Adams’ capacity to focus on issues such as immigration and crime.
 The memo was issued months before the city's Democratic primary, where Adams is seeking reelection.
 The charges were to be dropped "as soon as is practicable" pending a further review of Adams’ case following the general election in November 2025.
 Danielle Sassoon, the U.S. Attorney in charge of the case, refused to dismiss the charges, telling Attorney General Pam Bondi that "I cannot agree to seek a dismissal driven by improper considerations."
 Sassoon later resigned, accusing Bove and the Trump administration of making an illicit deal with Adams to dismiss the charges.
 The case was then assigned to the Department of Justice's Public Integrity Section, following which John Keller, the section's acting head, and Kevin Driscoll, the acting head of the Department of Justice's Criminal Division, both resigned.
 Emil Bove gathered the remaining members of the public integrity unit, ordering them to find a prosecutor who would file a motion to dismiss the charges.